 "Planned Amortization Amount" means the dollar amount applicable to the PAC Bonds for each Interest Payment Date set forth below.
-The Planned Amortization Amount represents the cumulative principal amount of the PAC Bonds assumed to be redeemed from Excess 2020-3 Principal Payments as of a particular Interest Payment Date based on receipt of principal prepayments at a 100% PSA prepayment rate for Program Loans allocable to the Offered Bonds.
+The Planned Amortization Amount represents the cumulative principal amount of the PAC Bonds assumed to be redeemed from Excess 2020-4 Principal Payments as of a particular Interest Payment Date based on receipt of principal prepayments at a 100% PSA prepayment rate for Program Loans allocable to the Offered Bonds.
 See "ASSUMPTIONS REGARDING OFFERED BONDS - Average Life of PAC Bonds" for a description of PSA prepayment rates.

-The Planned Amortization Amounts for the Issue 2020-3A PAC Bonds and the Issue 2020-3B PAC Bonds (which assume the full origination of Program Loans to the Offered Bonds in an aggregate principal amount of approximately \$145,000,000 with an approximate weighted average maturity of 360 months, and receipt of principal prepayments on the Program Loans allocable to the Offered Bonds at a rate equal to 100% of the PSA prepayment rate), as of each payment date are set forth below:
+The Planned Amortization Amounts for the PAC Bonds (which assume the full origination of Program Loans to the Offered Bonds in an aggregate principal amount of approximately \$145,000,000 with an approximate weighted average maturity of 360 months, and receipt of principal prepayments on the Program Loans allocable to the Offered Bonds at a rate equal to 100% of the PSA prepayment rate), as of each payment date are set forth below: